Longform

 LumaFusion and the Power of the Cross-Platform App

 LumaFusion is a video editing application, and in my experience, it’s pretty good.
 But what really blows me away is that it’s an example of a truly platform-agnostic app—at least within the Apple ecosystem.
+I purchased it on my iPad (a 13 inch M2 iPad Air) for around £30.
+My main use case is editing short animation clips and using a proper video editor to manage transitions and link them together.

 The Creative Gym (Learning art with no natural aptitude)